×

 The Formation Of Local Union 666

-The first meeting of Local Union 666 was at Spark’s Hall, 712 East Broad Street.
-The meeting dates were the first and third Wednesdays of each month.
+The first meeting of Local Union 666 was held at Spark’s Hall, located at 712 East Broad Street.
+Meetings were held on the first and third Wednesdays of each month.
 The first officers were F.A.
 Fry, President; E.W.
-Lipscomb, Financial Secretary; P.P.
+Lipscomb, Financial Secretary; and P.P.
 Pollard, Recording Secretary.

-The few electricians belonging to Local Union 666 had a difficult struggle until January 1919.
-At the end of 1918, the scale was .75 per hour for Journeymen Wiremen.
-The Local decided to ask for an increase to $1.00, but the contractors refused, which resulted in a strike called for on January 3, 1919.
-One contractor paid the new scale for one day, but pressure was put on him and he told his employees he wanted to pay the increase but he couldn’t.
+The few electricians belonging to Local Union 666 faced a difficult struggle until January 1919.
+At the end of 1918, the wage scale for Journeymen Wiremen was $0.75 per hour.
+The Local decided to request an increase to $1.00 per hour, but the contractors refused.
+This refusal resulted in a strike that was called on January 3, 1919.
+One contractor paid the new scale for one day, but pressure was placed on him, and he told his employees that he wanted to pay the increase but could not.

-On January 24, 1919 the men that were on strike organized Union Electric Company.
-During that time there was a fire at the News Leader Plant (the area newspaper).
+On January 24, 1919, the men who were on strike organized Union Electric Company.
+During that time, a fire occurred at the News Leader Plant, the area newspaper.
 Union Electric was successful in obtaining the job for the striking electricians.
-Union Electric employees agreed to put 25% of their wages back into the company to help finance the business.
-Union Electric Company had a total capital of $1,158.20, as of January 24, 1919.
-Through June 1919, the Union Electric Company had done $17,000.00 of business and paid out $7,000.00 for labor.
-Out of the 85 men affected by the strike, only 9 scabbed.
+Employees of Union Electric agreed to contribute 25% of their wages back into the company to help finance the business.
+As of January 24, 1919, Union Electric Company had a total capital of $1,158.20.
+Through June 1919, the company had conducted $17,000.00 in business and had paid out $7,000.00 in labor costs.
+Of the 85 men affected by the strike, only nine crossed the picket line.

-In July 1919 Mr. Eugene Francis Griffin, one of our union members who was on strike, bought out Union Electric Company and paid dollar for dollar for the outstanding stock that the Union employees had purchased.
+In July 1919, Mr. Eugene Francis Griffin, one of the union members who was on strike, purchased Union Electric Company and paid dollar for dollar for the outstanding stock that had been purchased by union employees.
 From June 1919 until 1932, Union Electric Company was the only organized contractor in Richmond, with the exception of Brother L.R.
-Warinner who ran a small shop only employing his brother.
+Warinner, who operated a small shop employing only his brother.

-In the early part of 1932, the twelve larger shops in Richmond got together with I.B.E.W.
-Organizer, Brother Gordon M. Freeman (Past International President) and organized Richmond.
-Much of this credit goes to Brother Eugene Francis Griffin, Sr. of Union Electric Company and Mr. Thomas Wilson Wilmer of Chewning & Wilmer, Inc.
+In early 1932, the twelve largest shops in Richmond joined with I.B.E.W.
+Organizer Brother Gordon M. Freeman (Past International President) to organize Richmond.
+Much of the credit for this effort went to Brother Eugene Francis Griffin, Sr., of Union Electric Company, and Mr. Thomas Wilson Wilmer of Chewning & Wilmer, Inc.

 -